whitherrick/Python_Projects/README.md

 **Phonebook**

-The phonebook project keeps track of entries by saving a contacts name, email address, and phone number so it acts as a working phone book for the user.
+The phonebook project keeps track of entries by saving a contact's name, email address, and phone number so it acts as a working phone book for the user.

 **Nice Or Mean Game**